-The process media is the gas/liquid in the application whose pressure is being measured.
+The process media is the gas or liquid in the application whose pressure is being measured.
 Understanding the process media will help guide the selection of the mechanical interface material (wetted materials).
 Common material choices include stainless steel (17-4PH or 316L), exotic alloys (Hastelloy C276 and Inconel 718), and Titanium Alloys.

 Understanding any approvals/certifications that are required in your installation will help guide you to the appropriate pressure sensor product family.
-Most sensors currently offer CE marking.
-CSA and FM certifications for Class 1, Div 1 Intrinsically Safe and Explosion Proof installations is also available.
+Many sensors currently offer CE marking.
+CSA and FM certifications for Class 1, Div 1 Intrinsically Safe and Explosion Proof installations.

 Identifying your requirements and preferences will greatly simplify the process of selecting the most suitable pressure sensor for your application.
 Call us today at (858) 336-1144 to discuss your application with a knowledgeable Sentech Sensor Engineer.